Shakeskeyboarde/wurk/packages/cli/README.md

   - Log level can also be set using the `WERK_LOG_LEVEL` environment variable.
 This option takes precedence over the environment variable.
 - `--no-prefix`
   - Do not add prefixes to command output.
+- `--clear`
+  - Clear the screen on startup.
+This does the same thing as the linux `clear` command, but is more CI friendly.
+It does not error if it is not available or `TERM` is not set, and it respects TTY availability.

 ### Global Git Options